WP Rocket Review: Love it and Leave it

 I don’t care about caching at the application level so I don’t need advanced rules to handle it.

-At this point, you get the idea that premium plugins are not meant to be for every site.
+At this point, you get the idea that premium plugins are not meant to be for every site, you really need a use case for it before getting your card out of your wallet.

 Some sites can take full of advantage of them and some sites use them for the bare minimum and still pay that annual subscription every month.